Arthur William Baynham (1856-1905)

 Marriage Certificate of Arthur William Baynham and Elizabeth Pye - 5th May 1879

-Their first child Alice was born on 28th May 1879, at 140 Hawthorn Street, Smethwick; alas, she died of bronchitis on 1st December that same year.
+Their first child Alice was born on 28th May 1879, at 140 Hawthorn Street, Smethwick; she died of bronchitis on 1st December that same year.

 Census - 1881